zryska/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 ### Procedure for Configuring OPC UA Data Selection

 > **Note:** You cannot modify OPC UA data selection configurations manually.
 You must use the REST endpoints to add/edit the configuration.
-See [REST Urls](#rest-urls).

 The following procedure is for configuring OPC UA data selection.